loloboho/Saturn-Explorer/README.md

 ## Design Philosophy

-**"Proven over clever.
-Simple over complex.
+**"Keep it simple.
+Proven over clever.
 Maintainable over optimal."**

 Every system was chosen for reliability and maintainability, not theoretical perfection.
 If I can't fix it in orbit, it doesn't belong on the ship.